Large-scale quantization of trace I: Finite propagation operators: Proof of the quantization result

 The determination of the groups $K^{\mathrm{alg}}_\bullet(\sB(M)^+)$ or the coarse (co)homology groups of $M$ would be a formidable task.
 Fortunately, for the purposes of showing that the composition \eqref{ImageNeeded} takes values in \eqref{TargetSubgroup}, a dimensional reduction argument to a manageable case suffices, as detailed in the proof below.

 \begin{proof}[Proof of \eqref{TargetSubgroup}] We drop the indices on the relevant Chern characters for better readability.
 For every $m, n \in \N_0$, we may consider the following diagram:

-Here the rectangles on the left commute by Lemma~\ref{LemmaChernMVboundary}, while the right squares commute by \eqref{CompatibilityThetaKboundary} and \eqref{DualityMVdifferentials}.
-We mention that $\partial_{\mathrm{MV}}$ has an obvious modification which starts at the unitized algebra $\sB(M)^+$ instead of $\sB(M)$ --- for example, the Mayer-Vietoris short exact sequence \eqref{eqn:KHSES} can have $\sB(\cX)^+$ in place of $\sB(\cX)$.
+Here the rectangles on the left hand side commute by Lemma~\ref{LemmaChernMVboundary}, while the right squares commute by \eqref{CompatibilityThetaKboundary} and \eqref{DualityMVdifferentials}.
+We mention that $\partial_{\mathrm{MV}}$ admits an obvious modification which starts at the unitized algebra $\sB(M)^+$ instead of $\sB(M)$ --- for example, the Mayer-Vietoris short exact sequence \eqref{eqn:KHSES} can have $\sB(\cX)^+$ in place of $\sB(\cX)$.
 In the odd case, we don't need the unitization.

 We aim to understand the image of the bottom horizontal composition in the above diagram.
 To begin with, we note that $\cX_0 = \cB$, the big family of bounded sets, so by Lemma~\ref{LemmaTraceClass}, we have $\sB(\cX_0)\subseteq \sL_1(\cH)$, the algebra of trace-class operators on the $M$-module $\cH$.
 Moreover, since $\theta_0 = \mathbf{1}$ is constant on $M$, pairing with it sends a measure to its integral and the precomposition with the character map takes an element in $HC_0(\sB(\cX_0))$ to its trace.
 In other words, we have a commutative diagram